Winds of Change in Sub Saharan Africa

 The newly elected President of Zimbabwe, Emmerson Mnangagwa, recently asked its people for their patience.
 After 37 years of dictatorship under Robert Mugabe, the current president is trying to take appropriate actions to bring the country back on track.

-Internally, he’s not only fighting corruption by arresting several high-profile figures on allegations of bribery, but also introducing social welfare measures such as free medical care for children and the elderly as well as a temporary reduction in fuel prices.
+Internally, he’s actively combating corruption by arresting several high-profile individuals on allegations of bribery.
+Additionally, he’s implementing social welfare measures such as providing free medical care for children and people over the age of 70, as well as enacting a temporary reduction in fuel prices.
 Externally, he has reached agreements with South Africa to upgrade the shared railway network and with China to expand Harare airport’s capacity.
 He is also actively looking for partnerships and investors to revive the Zimbabwean economy through further deals with Belarus, Russia and, again, China.

 Elected last February, the new president, Cyril Ramaphosa, has promised to secure a total of USD 100 billion US dollars of investment for the country and, more importantly, stop the opaque misconduct of state-run firms and make clean governance a priority.